rybskej/vagrant-elk-cluster/README.md

 The 9200 and 9300 ports of the host machine have been setup to forward to respective ports of ES Client Node running on Kibana.
 To access ES Rest API from Host machine you can use [**http://localhost:9200/**](http://localhost:9200/) which will route the API Access via the Client Node running on the Kibana Node.

-TO access ES Rest Endpoint on a data node, use 9200 + \<node number> on the host machine. so for vm1it would be  9201 so [http://localhost:9201/](http://localhost:9201/) and 9202 for vm2, and so forth.
+TO access ES Rest Endpoint on a data node, use 9200 + \<node number> on the host machine. so for vm1 it would be  9201 so [http://localhost:9201/](http://localhost:9201/) and 9202 for vm2, and so forth.
 But you will hardly need to access these endpoints from host machine.

 To access Kibana from host machine use [**http://localhost:5601/**](http://localhost:5601/).
 Logstash node has been setup to receive syslog messages on port 5514 (TCP & UDP) and the host machine will forward anything on its port 5514 (TCP & UDP) to these ports.